junxit/us-congress-bills-114/bill.md

   >   - **(10)** Communicating directly to the Secretary and the Deputy Secretary of Veterans Affairs about matters for which the Chief Strategy Officer is responsible without obtaining the approval or concurrence of any other official within the Department.

 - **(b)** *Clerical amendment* The table of sections at the beginning of such chapter is amended by inserting after the item relating to section 322 the following new item:

-## § 4.
-Study on the functions and organizational structure of the Office of the Secretary of Veterans Affairs and of the Department of Veterans Affairs

-- **(a)** *Secretary of Veterans Affairs Study* The Secretary of Veterans Affairs shall conduct a study of the functions and organizational structure of the Office of the Secretary and of the Department of Veterans Affairs.
-- **(b)** *Contents of Study* In conducting the study under subsection (a), the Secretary shall consider whether the allocation of functions and the organizational structure of the Department, as of the date of the enactment of this Act, constitute the most effective, efficient, and economical allocation and structure to assist the Secretary in carrying out the duties and responsibilities of the Secretary.
-The Secretary shall also consider—
-  - **(1)** whether the organization of the Office and the Department is—
-    - **(A)** optimally structured to assist the Secretary in the effective exercise of control over the Department, including—
-      - **(i)** policy development and strategic planning;
-      - **(ii)** programming, planning, and budget development and policy, program, and budget execution; and
-      - **(iii)** contingency planning; and
-    - **(B)** the most effective and efficient organization for the initiation, development, and articulation of veterans’ policy and the provision of benefits and services;
-  - **(2)** means of improving and strengthening the oversight and accountability within the Office and Department;
-  - **(3)** factors inhibiting efficient and effective execution of the functions of the Office and the Department, including factors relating to—
-    - **(A)** any duplication of functions (both within and between the Office and Department);
-    - **(B)** the availability to the Secretary of sufficient and detailed information regarding the operation of the Department to enable effective planning, policy execution, and oversight; and
-    - **(C)** the sufficiency of resources, including personnel, to carry out current and projected requirements in a more effective and efficient manner; and
-  - **(4)** possible alternative allocations and realignments of authorities and functions within the Office and Department to improve the Department’s overall operation and better provide benefits and services.
-- **(c)** *Independent Contractor Study* The Secretary shall seek to enter into a contract with an appropriate entity under which the entity shall carry out an independent study of the same matters required to be considered by the Secretary under subsection (b).
-The Secretary shall ensure that the entity has full access to such information as the contractor requires in order to conduct the study and that the contractor otherwise receives full cooperation from all officials and entities of the Department of Veterans Affairs.
-- **(d)** *Report to Congress* Not later than one year after the date of the enactment of this Act, the Secretary shall submit to the Committees on Veterans’ Affairs of the Senate and House of Representatives a report on the study of the Secretary under subsection (a).
-The report shall include—
-  - **(1)** the findings and conclusions of the Secretary with respect to each of the matters set forth in subsection (b);
-  - **(2)** any recommendations of the Secretary for organizational changes in the Office of the Secretary and the overall Department and a description of the means for implementing each recommendation; and
-  - **(3)** a copy of the report of the independent contractor under subsection (c), together with such comments on such report as the Secretary considers appropriate.